cernst11/luminous-color/README.md

 ## Using luminous-color

-If you wish to work on your element in isolation, we recommend that you use [Polyserve](https://github.com/PolymerLabs/polyserve) to keep your element's bower dependencies in line.
+If you wish to work on luminous-color in isolation, it is recommended that you use [Polyserve](https://github.com/PolymerLabs/polyserve) to keep the element's bower dependencies in line.
 You can install it via:

     npm install -g polyserve